Renormalization group for effective field theories: cutoff schemes and universality: Improved perturbation theory

 with solution $g(u)$, given an initial condition, such as $g(0)=g_0$.
 Besides the separatrix, the other remarkable curve is given by the initial condition $g(0+)=0$ (specifying the $0+$ direction at the origin, as a singular point).
 It gives rise to the long green line with arrows in Fig.~\ref{fig1}.
 This is a ``connecting line'' in the terminology of dynamical systems.

 Our connecting line should be given by a function matching expansion (\ref{gl2loop}) (with $h=1$).
 The graph of expansion (\ref{gl2loop}) is the long orange line in Fig.~\ref{fig1}, below the long green line.
-It is simple to confirm that the derivative with respect to $u$ of expansion (\ref{gl2loop}) agrees with the expansion of $\b_2/\b_1$ in powers of $u$.
-However, the solution of the differential equation $dg/du = \b_2/\b_1$ is not a polynomial, of course, and it deviates from the solution of Eq.~(\ref{gl2loop}) as $u$ grows (as is visible in Fig.~\ref{fig1}).
-This non-polynomial function is supposed to constitute an {\em improvement} of the two-loop result.
+It is easy to confirm that the derivative with respect to $u$ of expansion (\ref{gl2loop}) agrees with the expansion of $\b_2/\b_1$ in powers of $u$.
+However, the solution of the differential equation $dg/du = \b_2/\b_1$ is not a polynomial, of course, and it deviates from the polynomial (\ref{gl2loop}) as $u$ grows (as is visible in Fig.~\ref{fig1}).
+This non-polynomial solution $g(u)$ is supposed to constitute an {\em improvement} of the two-loop result.
 Assuming a power series for $g(u)$ and then matching coefficients, we find the next term in Eq.~(\ref{gl2loop}), namely,

 The three-loop contribution computed by Sokolov et al.\ is $(9/\pi)\times 1.39 = 3.98$ \cite[Eq 2.5]{Soko}, with the same sign as $7209/{(20 \pi ^3)}$ but quite different magnitude.

 Let us quote the known five-loop expression of the asymptotic expansion of $g(u)$ \cite[Eq 8]{Soko-Kud}: